 Once you’ve validated your product idea, it’s time to get real about the numbers game—namely, how much it’ll cost you to launch and maintain your business, and when you can expect to start earning profits.

 Having a budget for your business is important.
-Try not to get overwhelmed by all the line items it can accrue—making adjustments here and there to stay within your spending limit is part of the process.
+Try not to get overwhelmed by all the line items that can accrue—making adjustments here and there to stay within your spending limit is part of the process.
 An up-front investment can feel like a huge risk, but with a well-researched product and optimized operations, it’ll pay off.

 Let’s go over what items you should consider in your financial plan.
 Loosely, they include: